boini12/GreenCommunity/README.md

 In this section, a brief overview of all the activties can be found with a major focus of their design.

 ### HomeActivity
-This is the current design of the HomeActivity
+This is the current design of the HomeActivity:

 <img src="images/HomeActivity.png"
      alt="HomeActivity"